 Do you find yourself in a battle with your closet on weekday mornings?
-Or maybe you just feel like you've lost your personal sense of style - or simply don't have time to shop.
+Or maybe you need to enhance your wardrobe for a new promotion or role or you simply don't have time to shop.

-You might try hiring a personal stylist who can help you rethink your wardrobe and regain lost confidence.
+You might try hiring a personal stylist who can help you rethink your wardrobe, define your style and convey a new level of professionalism.

 A stylist comes in particularly handy at major milestones, such as getting a new job or promotion, post-maternity or retirement.
 “These are great moments to reassess" your fashion choices, London said.